toshydev/inspot/CONTRIBUTING.md

 #### Create a new issue

 If you spot a problem with **inSpot**, [search if an issue already exists](https://github.com/inspot/issues).
-If a related issue doesn't exist, you can open a new issue.
+If a related issue doesn't exist, you can open a new issue using a relevant [issue form](https://github.com/github/docs/issues/new/choose).

 #### Solve an issue